alexsasharegan/browser-http-client/README.md

 ## Usage

-`browser-http-client` has zero dependencies and is built for two target
+`browser-http-client` has a dependency on `safe-types` and is built for ESM only.
-environments:

-1. Browser: available on the window as a global (`window.Http` or simply `Http`)
-1. ESM Packaged Module: named export `Client`

 \*_Note: TypeScript users can dig into the package to access an enum/map of Http status codes as registered with IANA.
-This is not part of the default build as it requires your build tooling to compile from source (webpack:
+This is not part of the default build as it requires your build tooling to compile from source._
-'awesome-typescript-loader' + the 'include' directive inside loader rule)._

 ```js
 import { Status } from "browser-http-client/src/xhr/status.ts";